pllab/cs162-tutorials/README.md

 First, clone this repository and make sure that you are in the root directory of your clone when you are following the instructions.

-There are four tutorials in `docs/` directory in Markdown format.
-You can read them on GitHub in nicely formatted way (just like how this README document looks), or you can open the files in your favorite text editor to read the Markdown source.
+There are four tutorials in the `docs/` directory in Markdown format.
+You can read them on GitHub in a nicely formatted way (just like how this README document looks), or you can open the files in your favorite text editor to read the Markdown source.

-The assignment is to go through the tutorials and to do the exercises spread out on tutorials.
-The exercises get incrementally difficult so start with the first tutorial and don't get surprised when the later exercises start feeling difficult.
-Try getting adjusted to functional programming mindset and don't be shy to ask questions if you get stuck.
+The assignment is to go through the tutorials and to do the exercises contained in the tutorials.
+The exercises get increasingly more difficult, so start with the first tutorial and don't get surprised when the later exercises start feeling difficult.
+Try to get adjusted to the functional programming mindset and don't be shy about asking questions if you get stuck.

 ## Grading